ChilliCream/graphql-workshop/docs/3-understanding-dataLoader.md

 ## Summary

-In this session, we have further discovered the GraphQL type system, by understanding how nullability works in GraphQL and how Hot Chocolate infers nullability from .NET types.
-We have found new ways to declare types with the fluent configuration API and schema types.

-Further, we have added batch- and group-DataLoader to our GraphQL API and learned what DataLoader is.
+In this session, we have looked a GraphQL query execution and how it impacts how work with Entity Framework.
+We have used field scopes services in combination with `IDbContextFactory` and DBContext pooling to mitigate the impact of parallel execution with Entity Framework.
+Further, we have added `DataLoader` to our GraphQL API and learned what DataLoader is.
+Last but not least we have looked at a new way to describe our GraphQL types with a fluent approach which lets us change the shape of types that we do not want to annotate with GraphQL attributes.